MrMoose/CloudConnector/README.md

 for AWS documentation on this.
 It involves creating a key for programmatic access and then putting it into a file called `~/.aws/credentials` in your user dir.
+If you do not have this yet, it is likely that you also need a `config` file in the same directory with the region you would like to use.

 For Google Cloud the process is similar.
 [Here is the documentation](https://cloud.google.com/docs/authentication/production).